 The CSA tennis tournament is conducted by the Racquet Sports Committee with input and support of the tennis staff.
 Questions may be directed to committee co-chairs Warren Crowdus (202-215-3777) and Alan Marble (517-388-0945).

-All participants must have current CSA Assembly tickets.
-All participants 16 years old and older must also have a current racquet tag.
-“Current” means that an individual 9 years old and older has an Assembly ticket / racquet tag (if 16 years old or older) for the time period during which he/she participates in CSA tennis activities.
+All participants must have current CSA Assembly Tickets.
+All participants 16 years old and older must also have a current Racquet Tag.
+“Current” means that an individual 9 years old and older has an Assembly ticket/Racquet Tag (if 16 years old or older) for the time period during which he/she participates in CSA tennis activities.

 Each team must supply a new can of tennis balls, with the match winner keeping the unopened can.